24 trail-proven tips from seasoned backpackers who were beginners once, too.

 16. Leave everything better than you found it.
 Your camp, the trail, your friends.

 Find all Leave No Trace Principles here.
 Learn them well.
-You will be tested.
-You will be judged.
+The well-being of our public lands rely, in part, on your actions!

 17. Backpackers go to bed when the sun goes down and get up when the sun rises.
 I’m a huge breaker of this rule and have probably annoyed many, many a backpacker.
 Don’t be me.
 Get to camp before night falls, and everyone will have a better time.